vipulnaik/diet-exercise-health/events/2026/2026-exercise-tracker.md

 didn't start jogging, but a few items related to the day job ended up using a large share of my early afternoon time so I ended up deferring meal prep.

+## 2026-07-16: skipped strength exercises

+On Thursday 2026-07-16, I did hand gripper exercises and jogging but skipped strength exercises due to scheduling constraints.